What’s an acquiring bank?

-When your customer submits their payment card details, your acquirer initiates a request to authorize the payment.
+When your customer submits their payment card details, your acquirer initiates a request to authorise the payment.
 It goes to the customer’s bank via the networks of the credit and debit card schemes.
-When the transaction is authorized, the acquirer retrieves the funds.
-If it’s not authorized, your acquirer tells you why.
+When the transaction is authorised, the acquirer retrieves the funds.
+If it’s not authorised, your acquirer tells you why.

 Acquirers must be licensed by local financial regulators and card schemes to relay transactions.
 They get this license through a long and complex administrative process, which involves compliance with financial institution regulatory requirements, as well as card scheme requirements.

-This is why merchants work with an acquirer to process payments for them in exchange for a fee.
+This is why businesses work with an acquirer to process payments for them in exchange for a fee.

 Note: An acquiring bank may also be called a ‘merchant acquiring bank’ or a ‘merchant acquirer’.
 They’re commonly referred to as ‘acquirers’.